-Through the Center for Molecular Biology (CMB) in Newark, Delaware, and the Center for Systems Bio-technology (Fraunhofer CSB) in Santiago de Chile, Fraunhofer IME is directly represented on the North and South American market.
+Through the Molecular Biology Center(CMB) in Newark, Delaware and the Center for Systems Biotechnology (FCR-CSB) in Santiago, Chile, Fraunhofer IME is directly represented in North and South America.

 Fraunhofer IME and FCR-CSB develop joint projects in biotechnology areas, particularly nanotechnology, sustainable use of natural resources and environmental sciences, as well as medical research.

 At Fraunhofer-Gesellschaft, Fraunhofer IME works in close collaboration with other institutes of the Fraunhofer Group for Life Sciences, the Fraunhofer Alliance for Food Chain Management and the Fraunhofer Sustainability Network.
 FCR-CSB has access to this knowledge, as it is part of these established networks.